docker/docs/get-started/08_using_compose.md

 ---
-title: "Using Docker Compose"
+title: "Use Docker Compose"
 keywords: get started, setup, orientation, quickstart, intro, concepts, containers, docker desktop
 description: Making our lives easier with Compose for our application
 ---

-[Docker Compose](/compose/) is a tool that was developed to help define and share multi-container applications.
+[Docker Compose](../compose/index.md) is a tool that was developed to help define and share multi-container applications.
 With Compose, we can create a YAML file to define the services and with a single command, can spin everything up or tear it all down.